Johnie's Broiler: History

-Preservation attempts
+Closure and illegal demolition

 On New Year's Eve 2001, Johnie's Broiler ended operation and early in 2002 new tenants gutted part of the interior and converted the restaurant and parking area into a used car dealership.

 A local grassroots campaign to preserve the drive-in's exterior ensued, led by Adriene Biondo, John Eng and Alan Leib of the Los Angeles Conservancy's Modern Committee, and Analisa Ridenour-Hungerford of the Friends of Johnie's advocacy group.
 In early 2002, the State of California's Historic Resources Commission unanimously voted to add Johnie's Broiler to the State's Register of Historical Places.
 Approval of the property's owner was also required for inclusion in the registry but Smyrniotis objected on economic grounds.
 Nonetheless, the Broiler's "eligible" status offered the same protections as if it were actually listed.